home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 - You will then be prompted to input the `Skill ID` from the skill you created in previous step.
 (Tip: you may need switch back to Alexa Developer Console to copy the `Skill ID`.)
 Then click `Add`.
 - Scroll down to `Code source`, then, if it isn't already open the `lambda_function.py`.
 - Clear the example code, and copy the Python script from: [https://gist.github.com/matt2005/744b5ef548cc13d88d0569eea65f5e5b](https://gist.github.com/matt2005/744b5ef548cc13d88d0569eea65f5e5b) (modified code to support Alexa's proactive mode, see details below)
-- Click `Deploy` button to publish updated code.
+- Click the `Deploy` button to publish updated code.
-- Scroll down a little bit, you will find `Environment variables`, you need add 1 environment variable and, if required, 3 optional variables.
-This is done by selecting `Manage environment variables` then adding the following:
+- Navigate to the `Configuration` tab, then select `Environment variables`.
+You need to add 1 environment variable and, if needed, 3 optional variables.
+This is done by selecting `Edit` then adding the following:
   - *(required)* Key = BASE_URL, Value = your Home Assistant instance's Internet accessible URL. *Do not include the trailing `/`*.
   - *(optional)* Key = NOT_VERIFY_SSL, Value = *True*.
 You can set this to *True* to ignore SSL issues, for example if you don't have a valid SSL certificate or you are using a self-signed certificate.
   - *(optional)* Key = DEBUG, Value = *True*.
 Set this variable to log the debug message and to allow the LONG_LIVED_ACCESS_TOKEN